Netflix plans to raise prices as U.S. streaming subscribers grow

 During the quarter, it released the second season of critically acclaimed Kevin Spacey drama "House of Cards."

-Netflix also said it opposed Comcast Corp's (CMCSA.O) proposed purchase of Time Warner Cable Inc (TWX.N).
-In March, Netflix reluctantly agreed to pay "interconnection" fees to Comcast for faster delivery of its TV shows and movies.
+Netflix also said it opposed Comcast Corp's proposed purchase of Time Warner Cable Inc. In March, Netflix reluctantly agreed to pay "interconnection" fees to Comcast for faster delivery of its TV shows and movies.

 "Comcast is already dominant enough to be able to capture unprecedented fees from transit providers and services such as Netflix," the company said in its letter.
 "The combined company would possess even more anti-competitive leverage to charge arbitrary interconnection tolls for access to their customers."